-The Swain Department of Nursing Student Handbook provides students with current information regarding curricula, policies and other important information.
-The Student Handbook is updated annually.
+The Swain Department of Nursing Student Handbook provides information about the policies and procedures that are specific to the nursing program, the curriculum, and clinical expectations.
+The Student Nursing Handbook is updated annually.
 Students are held responsible to the policies and procedures listed in this handbook.
+These policies and procedures are applied in conjunction with those of The Citadel, as communicated in the Citadel College Catalog.

-A traditional four-year baccalaureate program is available to students in the Corp of Cadets as well as veteran students.
-The Evening Completion Program is offered for community-based students who have earned the required general education and prerequisite courses at another institution, and wish to complete their nursing degree at The Citadel.
+A traditional four-year baccalaureate program is available to students who are admitted into the Corp of Cadets and for students who are Veterans.
+The 2 + 2 Evening Completion Program is offered for communitybased students who have earned the required general education and prerequisite courses at another institution, and wish to complete their nursing degree at The Citadel.
 Classes and clinical experiences for Cadets are held during the day, and classes for the Evening program are completed during evening hours.
 Students must be aware that there is a possibility for an occasional change to this schedule.
 Both the Corps of Cadets and evening students earn a Bachelor of Science in Nursing (BSN) Degree upon completion of the program.
+Upon completion of this program, students are eligible to sit for the National Council Licensure Exam - RN (NCLEX-RN®).